Afghans risk their lives to vote in delayed Kandahar poll

 JAWED TANVEER, AFP

-Despite fears of similar problems in Kandahar, the birthplace of the Taliban, IEC deputy spokesman Kobra Rezaei told AFP on Friday that "we are absolutely ready".
+Similar issues were already evident in Kandahar, the birthplace of the Taliban and a province notorious for voting fraud, with many polling sites in the city still closed -- despite assurances from IEC deputy spokeswoman Kobra Rezaei on Friday that "we are absolutely ready".

+"I have been standing outside the polling centre since 6:00 am, but it still hasn't opened," university student Mohammad, who uses only one name, told AFP.

 Voting in the province was postponed following the October 18 death of General Abdul Raziq, an anti-Taliban strongman seen as a bulwark against the insurgency in the south, amid fears of violence flaring up.